Sports Radio Detroit

-Sports Radio Detroit (SRD) was a Detroit-based internet sports broadcasting and news network covering Detroit's professional sports teams Detroit Lions, Detroit Tigers, Detroit Pistons and Detroit Red Wings as well as college and high school sports across the region.
+Sports Radio Detroit (SRD) was a Detroit-based internet sports broadcasting and news network covering Detroit's professional sports teams Detroit Lions, Detroit Tigers, Detroit Pistons and Detroit Red Wings, in addition to college and high school sports across Michigan from 2011-2021.

 History

 Early history

-SportsRadioDetroit originally began as an independent, experimental podcast series entitled, The Red Line in collaboration with the unofficial Detroit Red Wings site, LetsGoWings.com, founded by Mike Morland.
-The show debuted on the independent website, LetsGoWingsMedia.com on October 31, 2011.
-The podcast shifted to a permanent home at LetsGoWingsRadio.com in September 2012.
+Sports Radio Detroit was born out of the independent podcast series, The Red Line in collaboration with the unofficial Detroit Red Wings site, letsgowings.com.
+The show debuted on the independent website, letsgowingsmedia.com on October 31, 2011.
+The podcast shifted to a permanent home at letsgowingsradio.com in September 2012.
 It was here that the site continued to flourish during the summer of 2012 and into the NHL lockout in the fall of 2012.

-SportsRadioDetroit.com
+Launch of sportsradiodetroit.com

-With the potential of a long-term NHL lockout looming for the 2012-2013 season, production of The Red Line podcast series and Letsgowingsradio.com were also anticipating a decrease in content production.
-As a result of a strong Detroit sports market and few sports radio options, both LetsGoWingsRadio.com and The Red Line were dissolved in favor of a new venture, sportsradiodetroit.com, founded by "The Red Line" and letsgowingsradio.com host and creator, Mike Morland.
+With the possibility of a long-term NHL lockout looming over the 2012-2013 season, The Red Line podcast series and LetsGoWingsRadio.com anticipated a decline in content production.
+Given the strong Detroit sports market and limited local sports radio options, both The Red Line and LetsGoWingsRadio.com were dissolved in favor of a new venture: SportsRadioDetroit.com.
+This platform was founded by Mike Morland, host and creator of The Red Line and LetsGoWingsRadio.com.

-The new website, which official launched in the Fall of 2012, featured four independent online sports talk shows featuring the Detroit Lions, Tigers, Pistons and Red Wings.
-In addition to covering the four major professional sports teams in Detroit, Sports Radio Detroit (SRD) added coverage for soccer in the summer of 2013.
-With the expanded coverage, additional media personalities and NHL lockout of 2012, SportsRadioDetroit.com was born.

-SportsRadioDetroit.com aired its first original broadcast on January 18, 2013 with the first episode of Red Wings SRD.
+Launched officially in the fall of 2012, the new website debuted with four independent online sports talk shows covering the Detroit Lions, Tigers, Pistons, and Red Wings.
+In the summer of 2013, Sports Radio Detroit (SRD) expanded its coverage to include soccer, reflecting its commitment to a broader audience.
+With its growing roster of media personalities and the backdrop of the 2012 NHL lockout, SportsRadioDetroit.com quickly established itself as a comprehensive hub for Detroit sports fans.SportsRadioDetroit.com aired its first original broadcast on January 18, 2013 with the first episode of Red Wings SRD.
 The first live show on occurred on April 25, 2013.
+Beginning in 2017, the site began covering high school and college sports.

 On November 17, 2013, Sports Radio Detroit launched an updated website and introduced its new logo and brand, "SRD" - an update from the previous "Sports Radio Detroit" logo.

 In an effort to better connect Detroit sports fans with their favorite athletes and columnists, SRD launched with a variety of interviews, including then Detroit City FC star and former MLS player, Knox Cameron, NFL Linebacker Chris Wilson, Detroit Lions Ndamukong Suh, Windsor Star sports columnist Bob Duff, Hockey Hall of Famer Larry Murphy, Detroit Red Wings center Riley Sheahan and Red Wings prospect Anthony Mantha.

-Induction to Detroit Sports Broadcasters Association
+Induction to Detroit Sports Media Association

-Sports Radio Detroit became a member of Detroit Sports Media (formerly the Detroit Sports Broadcasters Association) in 2017.
+Sports Radio Detroit became a member of Detroit Sports Media Association (formerly the Detroit Sports Broadcasters Association) in 2017.
 On December 7, 2019, Roger Castillo of SRD was announced as a board member of the organization.